WesP10/WeidnerComp/README.md

 # Hashtags

 Web application built with Spring Boot with upload photo and video utilities.
+The frontend is using Vaadin to generate views and the backend is using vanilla Java with the help of some API's.
 Photos will have hast-tags automatically generated and then shared in the gallery.
-Video will have hashtags generated, sub-titles added automatically using Google's Vision AI, and color correction applied.
+Video will have hashtags generated and sub-titles added automatically using Google's Vision AI.

+### Developer's Note

+Due to the depriciation of Version 1 of Google's Vision AI, the project is not currently operational.
+The server will run but the server will not be able to find a working webpage due to errors.
+I have considered revisting the project to add color correction features and update the Vision API, however I have exhausted all my free tokens on Google Cloud.

 ## Running the application